 Memory that belongs to your code— not your model

-Long-term synthetic memory for developers who don't want to be locked in.
+Long-term synthetic memory for developers and teams who don't want to be locked in.

 After installing, ask your AI this question: